NCI-NAACCR-Zone-Design/Louisiana/README.md

 You need the **NVM** and **Yarn** command-line tools installed.
 To check, run `yarn --version` and `nvm --version`

-You need the Mapshaper CLI and GDAL/OGR CLI tools installed.
-To check, run `mapshaper -version` and `ogr2ogr --version`

 You need to set up a Github repository where this will be hosted.
 The repository may be private.
 It must have Github Pages enabled and set to serve from the `docs/` directory (not the `gh-pages` branch).

 You need a shapefile of the cancer zones.
 See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.